 The primary tools for this area of assessment are the Student Feedback on Classroom Instruction, the Student Feedback on Online Instruction, the Survey of Entering Student Engagement, the Faculty Survey of Student Engagement, and the SSC Graduate Exit Survey.
-The Student Feedback on Classroom Instruction began to assess fall and spring semesters.
+The Student Feedback on Classroom Instruction assesses fall and spring semesters.
 The Student Feedback on Online Instruction provides valuable information for these courses as SSC enters a new era of promoting online courses.
 The SSC Graduate Exit Survey undergoes a review process annually for updates to current procedures.
 The two most recent surveys, the Survey of Entering Student Engagement and the Faculty Survey of Student Engagement, were created by the Assessment of Student Learning Committee to specifically meet the needs of the SSC campus.

 In 2013, the College began using its Campus Cruiser learning management system as a platform for student feedback.
 Every student in every class received the opportunity to participate in the survey.
 In 2016, SSC changed to Brightspace as its learning management system.
 The change precipitated a change in the student feedback survey process.
-For the new process, students in two classes for each full-time instructor and students in one class for each adjunct or part-time instructor receive invitations to participate in the Student Feedback on Classroom Instruction or the Student Feedback on Online Instruction toward the end of the fall semester.
-In the spring semester, surveys are conducted in the same manner but only for those instructors not assessed in the fall.
+We are now using a different vendor that we hope will make the process easier and we will be able to get more responses from students in every class again.

-Four thousand, eighty-seven students received survey invitations, and students completed a total of 2,283 surveys during the fall semester.
-The rate of participation was 56.0%.
-Two hundred ninety-one classes were surveyed, which resulted in redundant evaluations of 80 different faculty members.
+Four thousand, two hundred sixty-nine students received survey invitations, and students completed a total of 2,651 surveys during the fall semester.
+The rate of participation was 62.1%.
+Two hundred fifty-four classes were surveyed, which resulted in redundant evaluations of 82 different faculty members.
 The survey consisted of fifteen rated-scale questions and three essay/short answer questions.
 The rated-scale questions used a five-point scale (1-5) with the questions phrased in such a way that 5 was always the most desirable answer.
 An average response or score can be calculated for each question based on the number and value of each scaled answer and the total number of respondents.
-For example, the average response score for question no. 3, "The instructor promoted an environment of interpersonal and intercultural respect, inclusion, and tolerance", was 4.5.
+For example, the average response score for question no. 3, "The instructor promoted an environment of interpersonal and intercultural respect, inclusion, and tolerance", was 4.7.
 The average response scores ranged from 4.5 to 4.7 for the rated scale questions.
 Therefore, all of the averaged responses fell between "usually applies" and "almost always applies" with those responses describing desired attributes or behaviors.
 The average response score for the rated-scale questions pertaining to all classes was 4.6.
 Students answered three essay/short answer questions.
 The questions were the following: